Developing the Conservation Leaders of Tomorrow

 The Employee Experience

-Crew Members spend three or six months working and living outdoors as part of a Utah Conservation Corps crew in service to public lands and the communities that surround them.
+UCC Field Crew Members spend 3 to 6 months working and living outdoors as part of a Utah Conservation Corps crew in service to public lands and the communities that surround them.
 Crew Members are responsible for being a contributing member of their crew, upholding and abiding by UCC policies & procedures, and conducting themselves in a safe and productive manner.
+Crews complete projects related to habitat restoration, invasive species removal, fence construction, trail construction or hazardous fuels reduction.
+All crew members are trained in safe and proper tool use, project techniques, and outdoor living.
+Training topics may include chainsaw and hand tool use, project techniques, and first aid.

-• Commitment to public lands and contributing to America’s conservation legacy
+- Desire to contribute to America’s conservation legacy

-• Ability to work as part of a small crew, including demonstrated conflict management and resolution skills
+- Ability to work as part of a crew, including demonstrated communication, conflict management and resolution skills

 Room and Board